AnKing-Memberships/anki-remote-decks/README.md

 # Adding the deck to Anki

-To add a new remote deck:
+To add a new Google Doc deck:

 * Click on Tools => Manage Remote Decks => Add new remote deck
 * Add the URL of your remote deck